Get

 Your dog will likely first place their paw all over your hand and arm when you hold it out to them in their excitement, but you need to time the treat perfectly for training to be effective.

-You want to wait until your dog has their paw firmly on your hand to give them the treat and make sure they keep their paw still on your hand before you do.
+You want to wait until your dog has their paw firmly on your hand to give them the treat and make sure they keep their paw still on your hand as you deliver it.

 7. Introduce Verbal “Shake” Cue